 Are you compliant with sanctions laws?
-We have tips on how to stay up-to-date with financial sanctions & avoid any hefty fines for your company.
+We have tips on how to stay up-to-date with financial sanctions and avoid any hefty fines for your company.

 Sanctions may be imposed on individuals, terrorist groups (such as ISIS), business sectors and countries.
-There are currently over 27 UN, EU and domestic financial sanctions in place covering 1,900 individuals, groups and countries.
+There are currently over 27 UN, EU and domestic financial sanctions covering 1,900 individuals, groups and countries.

 Under powers introduced by the UK Policing and Crime Act, the Office of Financial Sanctions Implementation in the UK (OFSI) can impose civil penalties of up to £1 million for breaches relating to financial funds, or 50% of the estimated value of those funds (whichever is highest).